Self-Represented Litigant Project

 The attorneys do not provide assistance by telephone or email.

 Due to limitations on space, only the person seeking assistance is allowed in the waiting area of the Project.
 Family members, friends, etc., will be directed to a waiting room.

 The attorneys are available to offer assistance with selecting appropriate forms, filling out forms, and limited procedural advice.
 PLEASE NOTE: The attorneys who staff the Self-Represented Litigant Project:

 - DO NOT tell parties how to conduct their cases;

 - DO NOT represent parties;

 - DO NOT go to court with parties or help them with their cases;

 - DO NOT call, write letters, or otherwise communicate with opposing parties, attorneys, or Judges;

 - DO NOT help persons who already have an attorney.

 Interpreter services are available with advance notice.
-If you wish to see the attorneys on a walk-in basis, it is helpful if you can bring a family member or friend with you to interpret.
-If you wish to have a formal interpreter available, please call 410-396-3648 and indicate that you will need an interpreter.
-An appointment will be set for you to see the attorneys and an interpreter will be ordered.
+If you wish to see the attorneys on a walk-in basis, it is helpful to bring a family member or friend with you to interpret.
+If you want to have a formal interpreter available, please call (410) 396-3648 and indicate that you need an interpreter.
+An appointment will be set for you to see the attorneys, and an interpreter will be ordered.